 Schedule a Free Consultation

-If you have been diagnosed with ovarian cancer after using talcum powder products such as Johnson & Johnson’s Baby Powder and Shower-to-Shower, the experienced personal injury lawyers at Lynch Law Firm can help you fight for the compensation you deserve.
+If you have been diagnosed with ovarian cancer after using talcum powder products such as Johnson & Johnson’s Baby Powder and Shower-to-Shower, the experienced personal injury lawyers at Lynch Law Firm, PC can help you fight for the compensation you deserve.

 We believe in holding corporations accountable for the harm they cause to consumers and have the resources and skills to do just that.